Strong dollar hurts HP's earnings forecast, shares plummet

 HP shares fell 6.7 percent to $35.90 in after-hours trading.
 Up to Tuesday's close of $38.49, the stock had risen 9.3 percent since the company announced the split in October.

-(Reporting by Abhirup Roy in Bengaluru and Bill Rigby in Seattle; Editing by Sriraj Kalluvila and Gunna Dickson)
+(Reporting by Abhirup Roy in Bengaluru and Bill Rigby in Seattle; Editing by Sriraj Kalluvila, Gunna Dickson and Ken Wills)